merkle-open/env-linter/.github/contributing.md

 You want to contribute something to the env-linter?
 That's awesome! 😍

-There are just a few things you should know before you get cracking. 🤓 First of all, try to keep the documentary (README.md, CONTRIBUTE.md) up to date and use emojis extensively. 🤘 BTW: We should consider switching to [emoji-log](https://github.com/ahmadawais/Emoji-Log). 😜
+There are just a few things you should know before you get cracking. 🤓 First of all, try to keep the documentary (README.md, contributing.md) up to date and use emojis extensively. 🤘 BTW: We should consider switching to [emoji-log](https://github.com/ahmadawais/Emoji-Log). 😜

 ## Commits

-TLDR: use `npm run cz` to commit and you should be fine.
+TLDR: use `npm run commit` to commit and you should be fine.

 If you are working on a new feature or a bugfix use a branch `feat/new-feature` / `fix/broken-stuff` to develop.